sachin0raon/Mirror2Gdrive/README.md

 NGROK_AUTH_TOKEN = ""
 # For clearing tasks whose upload is completed
 AUTO_DEL_TASK = False
+# For downloading files from uptobox
+UPTOBOX_TOKEN = ""
 ```

 ### Build and run the docker image